TULiberalArts/Center-for-for-the-Study-of-Force-and-Diplomacy/pages/strategic-visions-magazine.md

 - Keith Riley (Temple University), [Review of Parker, Jason. _Hearts, Minds, Voices: U.S. Cold War Public Diplomacy and the Formation of the Third World_](https://liberalarts.temple.edu/sites/liberalarts/files/Review%20of%20Jason%20Parker.pdf).
 New York: Oxford University Press, 2016.

 ### Spring 2016
-- Thomas A. Reinstein (Temple University), Review of Jersild, Austin.
-The Sino-Soviet Alliance: An International History.
+- Thomas A. Reinstein (Temple University), Review of Jersild, Austin. _The Sino-Soviet Alliance: An International History_.
 Chapel Hill: University of North Carolina Press, 2014.
-- Britnee Smith (Temple University), Review of Masuda, Hajimu.
-Cold War Crucible: The Korean Conflict and the Postwar World.
+- Britnee Smith (Temple University), Review of Masuda, Hajimu. _Cold War Crucible: The Korean Conflict and the Postwar World_.
 Cambridge: Harvard University Press, 2015.
-- Jesse Curtis (Temple University), Review of Simpson, Audra.
-Mohawk Interruptus: Political Life Across the Borders of Settler States.
+- Jesse Curtis (Temple University), Review of Simpson, Audra. _Mohawk Interruptus: Political Life Across the Borders of Settler States_.
 Durham: Duke University Press, 2014.

 ### Fall 2015
-- Danielle K. Scherer (Temple University), Review of Bush, Sarah Sunn.
-The Taming of Democracy Assistance: Why Democracy Promotion Does Not Confront Dictators.
+- Danielle K. Scherer (Temple University), Review of Bush, Sarah Sunn. _The Taming of Democracy Assistance: Why Democracy Promotion Does Not Confront Dictators_.
 Cambridge, UK: Cambridge University Press, 2015.
-- Brian McNamara (Temple University), Review of Gleijeses, Piero.
-Visions of Freedom: Havana, Washington, Pretoria, and the Struggle for Southern Africa, 1976-1991.
+- Brian McNamara (Temple University), Review of Gleijeses, Piero. _Visions of Freedom: Havana, Washington, Pretoria, and the Struggle for Southern Africa_, 1976-1991.
 Chapel Hill: University of North Carolina Press, 2013.
-- Manna Duah (Temple University), Review of Kimball, Warren.
-The Juggler: Franklin Roosevelt as Wartime Statesman.
+- Manna Duah (Temple University), Review of Kimball, Warren. _The Juggler: Franklin Roosevelt as Wartime Statesman_.
 Princeton: Princeton University Press, 1991.
-- Stephen Bentel (Temple University), Review of Matera, Marc.
-Black London: The Imperial Metropolis and Decolonization in the Twentieth Century.
+- Stephen Bentel (Temple University), Review of Matera, Marc. _Black London: The Imperial Metropolis and Decolonization in the Twentieth Century_.
 Oakland: University of California Press, 2015.
-- Britnee Smith (Temple University), Review of Sargent, Daniel J. A Superpower Transformed: The Remaking of American Foreign Relations in the 1970s.
+- Britnee Smith (Temple University), Review of Sargent, Daniel J. _A Superpower Transformed: The Remaking of American Foreign Relations in the 1970s_.
 New York: Oxford University Press, 2015.

 ### Spring 2015
-- James Cook-Thajudeen (Temple University), Review of Todd Cleveland, Stones of Contention: A History of Africa's Diamonds.
+- James Cook-Thajudeen (Temple University), Review of Todd Cleveland, _Stones of Contention: A History of Africa's Diamonds_.
 Athens, OH: Ohio University Press, 2014.
-- Seth S. Tannenbaum (Temple University), Review of Maria Hoehn and Martin Klimke, A Breath of Freedom: The Civil Rights Struggle, African American GIs, and Germany.
+- Seth S. Tannenbaum (Temple University), Review of Maria Hoehn and Martin Klimke, _A Breath of Freedom: The Civil Rights Struggle, African American GIs, and Germany_.
 New York: Palgrave MacMillan, 2010.
-- Larry Kessler (Temple University), Review of Ari Kelman, A Misplaced Massacre: Struggling over the Memory of Sand Creek.
+- Larry Kessler (Temple University), Review of Ari Kelman, _A Misplaced Massacre: Struggling over the Memory of Sand Creek_.
 Cambridge, MA: Harvard University Press, 2013.
-- Jean-Pierre Beugoms (Temple University), Review of Paul Kennedy, Engineers of Victory: The Problem Solvers Who Turned the Tide in the Second World War.
+- Jean-Pierre Beugoms (Temple University), Review of Paul Kennedy, _Engineers of Victory: The Problem Solvers Who Turned the Tide in the Second World War_.
 New York: Random House, 2013.
-- Britnee Smith (Temple University), Review of Barbara Keys, Reclaiming American Virtue: The Human Rights Revolution of the 1970s.
+- Britnee Smith (Temple University), Review of Barbara Keys, _Reclaiming American Virtue: The Human Rights Revolution of the 1970s_.
 Cambridge, MA: Harvard University Press, 2014.

 ### Fall 2014
-- Britnee Smith (Temple University), Review of Amy S. Greenberg, A Wicked War: Polk, Clay, Lincoln, and the 1846 U.S. Invasion of Mexico.
+- Britnee Smith (Temple University), Review of Amy S. Greenberg, _A Wicked War: Polk, Clay, Lincoln, and the 1846 U.S. Invasion of Mexico_.
 New York: Alfred A. Knopf, 2012.
-- Minju Bae (Temple University), Review of Brenda Gayle Plummer, In Search of Power: African Americans in the Era of Decolonization, 1956-1974.
+- Minju Bae (Temple University), Review of Brenda Gayle Plummer, _In Search of Power: African Americans in the Era of Decolonization, 1956-1974_.
 Cambridge: Cambridge University Press, 2013.
-- Stephen Bentel (Temple University), Review of Michael A. Reynolds, Shattering Empires: The Clash and Collapse of the Ottoman and Russian Empires 1908-1918.
+- Stephen Bentel (Temple University), Review of Michael A. Reynolds, _Shattering Empires: The Clash and Collapse of the Ottoman and Russian Empires 1908-1918_.
 Cambridge: Cambridge University Press, 2011.
-- Manna Duah (Temple University), Review of Marie-Jeanne Rossignol, The Nationalist Ferment: The Origin of U.S. Foreign Policy, 1792-1812.
-Translated by Lillian A. Parrott.
+- Manna Duah (Temple University), Review of Marie-Jeanne Rossignol, _The Nationalist Ferment: The Origin of U.S. Foreign Policy, 1792-1812.
+Translated by Lillian A. Parrott_.
 Columbus: Ohio State University Press, 2004.

 ## Newsletter Archive